 Unifying House and Garden

 Our client is an avid gardener.
 He felt his Wellesley home was cut off from the Japanese-inspired garden designed for his yard by ZEN associates.
 To remedy this, we designed a modern screen porch that acts as a dovetail between the house and garden.
-The rooftop, echoing the elegant shapes of a pagoda, doubles as a private balcony for the second floor master bedroom.
-A custom designed steel truss with stainless steel cable supports the roof.
+The rooftop, echoing the elegant shapes of a pagoda, doubles as a private balcony for the second floor primary bedroom.
+A custom-designed steel truss with stainless-steel cable supports the roof.
 A black nylon insect screen maximizes transparency.
 The structure is positioned adjacent to a terrace, which helps create a sense of organic continuity between the porch and the surround.

 I have hired, worked alongside and consulted with the team from Flavin on two projects -- one a high end residential suburban renovation and the other a high tech office in an urban area.
 Time spent with Colin and his team is always thoughtful and highly professional.
 They come to the table with ideas and solutions.
 Noticeably, the ability to work cohesively in any environment is the true bonus of teaming with Flavin Architects.
 It is not only the ideas they present but an overall belief to respectfully engage client and other professionals in the process.
 I highly recommend Flavin Architects - they have the talent and understand how to deliver on all levels.Christine Tuttle, Interior Designer

 Christine Tuttle Design